dcodeIO/MetaScript/README.md

 How does it work?
 -----------------
-If you already know JavaScript, adding some meta is as simple as remembering, that ...
+If you already know JavaScript, adding some meta is as simple as remembering that ...

 * A line of meta begins with `//?`
 * A block of meta is enclosed in `/*?`  and `*/`